xroll174/Correct-Variability-Pipelines/README.md

 The data used in the study are the functional and structural fMRI data from the HCP subjects who have completed the Motor Task (*{subject}\_3T_Structural_unproc.zip* and *{subject}\_3T_tfMRI_MOTOR_unproc.zip*).
 They have to be downloaded from the HCP website into the data folder in order to allow the functions and scripts to work.

-## functions and scripts
+## functions

 Matlab functions have been created to carry out the various steps of the analysis.
 The functions created for the study can be used to perform either a complete analysis for given groups of subjects and pipeline parameters, or simply parts of the analysis.

-For our study, a computing grid has been used to launch multiple jobs at the same time and thus allow the parallelization of the preprocessing and first-level analysis of multiple subjects.
-The use of this computing grid implies creating **bash scripts** launching the functions for the different parameters.
-In order to perform the tasks in parallel without limitations caused by Matlab licenses, we use **Octave command lines** within the bash scripts.
-For this reason, **versions of the Matlab functions that are compatible with Octave have been created** (with *\_octave* added at the end of the filename) ; those are the versions that are called in the bash scripts.
+Versions of the Matlab functions that are compatible with Octave have also been created (with *\_octave* added at the end of the filename) ; those are the versions that are called in the bash scripts when running the analysis.

-With this, it is possible to either perform the analysis steps directly via Octave/Matlab or via bash scripts.
-Octave/Matlab functions and auxiliary files are stored in the **src folder**, whereas bash scripts are stored in the **bash_scripts folder** (the scripts, as well as the functions, are meant to be executed in the parent folder which contains the data folder). ***The path of the SPM folder has to be specified in the file bash_scripts/spmpath.txt***.
-Also, if there is a need to execute the bash scripts with the functions in a directory other than src, its name and absolute or relative path can be specified in **bash_scripts/srcpath.txt**.
+Octave/Matlab functions and auxiliary files are stored in the **src folder**.
+If there is a need to put the functions in a directory other than src, its name and absolute or relative path can be specified in **bash_scripts/srcpath.txt**.

-A last directory, **check_scripts**, contains bash scripts which verify the existence of some files resulting from the analysis steps, in order to check that these analysis steps were performed correctly.

 ### full_analysis